wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 This older <strong>on-prem</strong> AD provides "domain services" that include domain joins, group policies, LDAP, Kerberos / NTLM authentication.
 It uses the AD Admin Center GUI.

+<a name="Domains"></a>

+### AD Domains

+DEFINITION: A domain is an area of a network organized by a <strong>single authentication database</strong>.

+DEFINITION: An Active Directory Domain is a logical grouping of AD objects on a network.

+DEFINITION: A Domain Controller (DC) is a server that authenticates user identities and authorizes their access to resources.

 <a name="AAD"></a>

 ### Entra = AAD = Azure Active Directory